-Many new electric cars are available for low or even no Advance Payment.
+Many new electric cars are available on the Motability Scheme for low or no Advance Payment.
 If you have a driveway, your first electric car lease includes a home charger and standard installation.
 This is the cheapest charging option.
 It can save you a lot of money compared to running a petrol or diesel car.

 These are my seven top choices of cars this quarter.
 They show the sheer breadth of choice available on the Scheme to suit all independent mobility needs.
 Read on to be inspired about what could be your next new car!